israel-dryer/ttkbootstrap/docs/index.md

 * `"outline-info"`
 * `("info", "outline")`

-!!! note "The recommended syntax is to use a dash"
+!!! note "The recommended keyword separator is a dash"
     While you can use any convention that you want as long as it works, it is recommended to separate the keywords using a dash when possible.
 Otherwise, it may sometimes be necessary or more convenient to use a `list` or `tuple`.